otman-ai/oneshotcv/README.md

 ![Image with xl text using OneShotCV](assets/image_with_top_left__xl_text.png)

 ## Features :
-- Draw a beautiful box with its label around an object in a signle line without frustriting with the parameters of opencv or Pillow
+- Draw a beautiful box with its label around an object in a single line without frustriting with the parameters of opencv or Pillow
 - Predifined colors to choose from
-- add text to the image in a dynamic way , no hardcode size or position
+- add text to the image in a dynamic way , no hardcoded size or position

 ## Milestone :
 - [X] Make the repo installable as python package